Ark of the Covenant in Ethiopia (Axum/Aksum) – Legend, Church, and Location

 The Kebra Nagast explains that a replica was left in Solomon's Temple and that God willed the Ark's relocation to Ethiopia.
 When Menelik arrived in Axum with the sacred chest, Ethiopia was established as a new Zion.

-Historical Note: The Kebra Nagast, compiled in the 1300s from earlier oral traditions, was instrumental in linking Ethiopia's monarchy to biblical lineage.
-It provided a sacred narrative that Ethiopia, uniquely, became the guardian of the Ark of the Covenant – a distinction that elevates the country's status in salvation history.
+Historical Note: The Kebra Nagast, compiled from earlier oral traditions, was instrumental in linking Ethiopia's monarchy to biblical lineage.
+It provided a sacred narrative that Ethiopia became the guardian of the Ark – a distinction that elevates the country's status in salvation history.

 Over the ages, the Ark tradition has become a powerful symbol of Ethiopian national identity.
 Emperors of Ethiopia, including the modern-era Solomonic dynasty, traced their lineage to King Solomon and Queen Makeda, drawing legitimacy from the Ark's presence.
 For centuries Ethiopian emperors were crowned in Axum at St. Mary of Zion, underscoring that their authority was sanctioned by this holy legacy.